Batwing (Marvel Comics): Fictional character biography

 Young Jimmy Santini joined his father in investigating illegal toxic waste dumping in Carlsbad Caverns National Park when his father was either shot in the back by the polluters or fell to his death in the deep caverns (the full details were murky in Jimmy's diary).
 Jimmy was lost in the caverns and drank toxic water, causing him to mutate into a bat-like creature.
 After arriving in New York City, Jimmy lives under an old pier and begins stealing food to survive.

 When New York City Councilman Randolph Cherryh is dining with his girlfriend, Batwing appears and steals some of his apples, humiliating Cherryh.
 Cherryh places a bounty on Batwing, which Peter Parker decides to take part on during his financial problems.
 Cherryh arranges for a party as part of a trap.
 When Batwing arrives, the police begin shooting, only for Peter Parker in his alias of Spider-Man to web up the guns and pursue Batwing.
 Batwing battles Spider-Man before fleeing to where he lived under the pier.
-When Spider-Man follows Batwing to the pier, he discovers that Batwing is just a scared kid who ias stealing food to survive.
+When Spider-Man follows Batwing to the pier, he discovers that Batwing is just a scared kid who was stealing food to survive.
 Spider-Man reads some of his history before Jimmy encounters Cherryh, who had secretly followed him in his helicopter.
 Cherryh is about to kill Batwing when Spider-Man webs down his men.
 Batwing flees despite Spider-Man's offer to get Reed Richards or Hank Pym to help cure him.
 Cherryh vows to ruin Spider-Man's life before having his mouth webbed and himself being shoved into a garbage can.

 Spider-Man later asks Dr. Curt Connors to use his expertise to help cure Jimmy.
 When an accident causes Connors to become the Lizard again, Batwing helps Spider-Man track him down and cure Connors.
 Connors and Jimmy leave New York for someplace quiet where Jimmy can be cured.